xkeshav/dotfiles/README.md

+# DOTFILES

-This repo is all about style guide and Best practice for front end developer
+This repo contains style guide and best practice for front end developer

 - also include configuration files such as
-    .bashrc
+  - .bashrc
   - sublime-settings
+  - vs code settings
   - .eslintrc
   - .jshintrc
   - .lesshintc
   - .editorconfig
   - .bowerrc
   - .babelrc
     and many more